-Under the NHTR, employment income and income from self-employment referring to "high-value added" activities obtained in Portugal are subject to a flat rate of 23.5% (20% plus the "extraordinary surtax" of 3.5%).
+Under the NHTR, employment income and income from selfemployment referring to "high-value added" activities obtained in Portugal are subject to a flat rate of 20%, plus the "extraordinary surtax" of up to 3.21% (as referred above, this surtax will not be applied after 2017).
 There is a closed list of activities that qualify as "high-value added" such as, but not limited to, architects, engineers, software developers, tax advisors, doctors, lecturers and senior officers.

-Furthermore, regarding foreign-sourced employment income, a tax exemption is granted in Portugal as long as such income is effectively taxed in the State of the source, either under the double tax treaty provisions, or, if no double tax treaty applies, insofar as under the Portuguese domestic rules, the item of income is not deemed as resulting from a Portuguese source (no "minimum tax" threshold is required).
+Furthermore, regarding foreign-sourced employment income, a tax exemption is granted in Portugal as long as such income is effectively taxed in the State of the source, either under the DTT provisions, or, if no DTT applies, insofar as under the Portuguese domestic rules, the item of income is not deemed as resulting from a Portuguese source (no "minimum tax" threshold is required).